-Aligned with Abu Dhabi’s knowledge economy vision, the Master in Applied Artificial Intelligence program educates future leaders in cutting-edge Artificial Intelligence applications, supporting national Artificial Intelligence strategies and economic and societal development in the UAE.
-This industry-focused, project-based curriculum emphasizes development of applied and entrepreneurial skills, preparing graduates to create Artificial Intelligence innovations and societal, economic and environmental impact.
+Aligned with Abu Dhabi’s knowledge economy vision, the MAAI program educates future leaders in cutting-edge AI applications, supporting national AI strategies and economic and societal development in the UAE.
+This industry-focused, project-based curriculum emphasizes development of applied and entrepreneurial skills, preparing graduates to create AI innovations and societal, economic and environmental impact.

-It is my great pleasure and honor to introduce the inaugural Master in Applied Artificial Intelligence degree program at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
+It is my great pleasure and honor to introduce the Master in Applied Artificial Intelligence degree program at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).

 This applied master’s program is designed for working professionals in the UAE – offering a balanced mix of fundamental AI knowledge, practical projects, and industry experience.
 As the first program of its kind in the UAE, it is delivered by MBZUAI’s world class faculty.
 Students will also gain access to MBZUAI’s cutting-edge research community, top-tier facilities and a lifetime alumni network.

-We invite you to join the MBZUAI community, and take your career to new heights by applying for the Master in Applied Artificial Intelligence program today.
+We invite you to join the MBZUAI community, and take your career to new heights by applying for the Master in Applied Artificial Intelligence (MAAI) program today.

 Ting Yu

-Professor of Computer Science
+Program Director of Master of Applied AI and Professor of Computer Science

 Upon completion of the program requirements, the graduate will be able to:

-The minimum degree requirements for the Master in Applied Artificial Intelligence is 34 Credits, distributed as follows:
+The minimum degree requirements for the Master in Applied Artificial Intelligence is 34 credits, distributed as follows:

-Number of Courses | Credit Hours | |
+Number of courses | Credit hours | |

 ---|---|---|